KennionBYUCS/startup/README.md

 - **Images** - A placeholder image is included on the drawing screen to represent the shape that the user will attempt to replicate.
 - **Database** - The personal and global scoreboards on the shape selection screen have been populated in a table with sample data to represent the individual and global high scores of players for each shape type.
 - **Websocket** - The global scoreboard will update in real time when a new highest accuracy score is achieved by a registered user.

+### CSS deliverable

+For this deliverable I formatted my existing HTML code with Bootstrap CSS.

+- **Header** - Each page has a header with links to the other pages minus the drawing screen.
+This screen is not linked in the header as in the future its format will be dependent on the input from the select screen.
+Links change color on hover.
+- **Footer** - Each page has a footer with my name and a link to the Github repository in the far right corner.
+- **Main body** - Body of each page is styled with flex to ensure compatability across multiple devices.
+- **Navigation elements** - Links to all pages except drawing page are contained in the header.
+Other links between pages are implemented with Bootstrap buttons.
+- **Responsive to window resizing** - Pages are designed with flex to accomodate multiple window sizes.
+Readability is somewhat compromised for very small screens due to the amount of elements present on many screens.
+- **Application elements** - Elements are consistently spaced across screens and employ basic Bootstrap formatting for color and structure.
+- **Application text content** - Text is selectively resized and aligned on all screens.
+Placeholder text included for future deliverables.
+- **Application images** - Draw screen contains a dynamically resizable image representing the maximum area in which the user will draw their shape.
+Size of the image is scaled across all browser sizes.